Refractive SurgeryMay 2026 · By Dr Ross MacIntyre MD FRANZCO

 Why Age Matters for Laser Vision Correction

 After the age of 45, even a perfect LASIK result still leaves most patients needing reading glasses.
-For a patient whose primary complaint is that they need glasses for everything — distance and near — LASIK addresses only half the problem.
+For a patient whose primary complaint is that they need glasses for everything, at distance and near, LASIK addresses only half the problem.
 RLE is the procedure that addresses both.

 What is Refractive Lens Exchange?